Celebrating the Reformation

 We Must Plant the Church: The Story of Lutherans in America

 When Lutherans came to America, they brought with them Martin Luther’s belief that people of faith engage the big questions of the day.
 This story is characterized by the tension between honoring the European roots of the church and adapting to the new realities of American life.
 The Lutheran church, from it’s earliest days, faced religious pluralism, intolerance, racism, war, lack of state support, and diversity of languages and traditions.
 It wasn’t easy then, and it isn’t easy now.
 Understanding American Lutheran history can change the way we see ourselves and our future.
 This six-part DVD series transports learners through four centuries.

-Contact Pastor Christine for more information on these and other opportunities.
+Contact Dave Bollmann for more information on these and other opportunities.